FozzieUK/FoxESS-BMS-to-Battery-Protocol-RS485/README.md

 It appears this could be the BMS charge/discharge command either 8C, 8D (charge/discharge?), the 'FD' in binary 11111101 is 1 bit per pack, this appears to be addressing all but pack 2.

-The BMS breaks the basic rule (terminated by 0d,0a) occasionally by sending a message that does not have the 0d,0a terminator, this may be an instruction to all the packs?, or a keep alive timer/ sync message.
+The BMS breaks the basic rule (terminated by 0d,0a) occasionally by sending a message that does not have the 0d,0a terminator, this may be an instruction to all the packs, or keep alive timer (or both) .
 For now I simply log the message and will analyse it once the basic pack information has been decoded, this is a sample of 3 of the messages -

     > 01,03,02,AB,02,81,15,15,92,F5